Tool Consolidation

 The Consolidation Audit

 Map every tool to a function.
-What does each tool do?
+What does each one actually do?
 Group by function:

 - Writing